smaurice101/readthedocs/docs/source/tmlbuilds.rst

 ------------------------------------

 .. note::
-    Yes, the :ref:`TML Solution Components` can be run as standalone.
-If you want to learn more please view the 4-part Youtube videos:
+    Yes, the :ref:`TML Solution Components` can be run as standalone - but this is not advised as it may become difficult to maintain and support.
+TSS is the preferred, and easiest, way.
+However, if you want to learn more please view the 4-part Youtube videos:

     1. `TML Crash Course Part 1 <https://youtu.be/yh-qUe5KnaA>`_